Ministry of Justice

 Guide Animal Certification

-Upon successful completion of the program, the training facility will provide a graduation certificate to the owner of the guide animal.
-Mail a copy of this graduation certificate to the Ministry of Justice, Corporate Policy and Planning Office (CPPO), see Contact Us page.
-This graduation certificate is proof your guide animal is trained to assist you.
-Upon verification of the certificate, the CPPO will issue a driver-licence-sized Guide Animal Certificate that can be shown if any questions arise when using public transportation or entering an establishment with your guide animal.
+Upon successful completion of the program, the training facility will provide a graduation certificate to you.
+Send a copy of this graduation certificate to the Ministry of Justice, Corporate Policy and Planning Office (CPPO).
+See the Contacts page for the CPPO's informatioin.
+Upon verification of the certificate, the CPPO will issue a driver-licence-sized Guide Animal Certificate that can be shown if any questions arise when using public transportation or entering an establishment with your dog.